-Britain's Home Office says more than half of those arrested on suspicion of terrorism since 2001 have been freed without being charged.
+Britain's Home Office announced on Wednesday that more than half of those arrested on suspicion of terrorism since 2001 have been freed without being charged.

-The government released figures on Wednesday to detail arrests and convictions under Britain's terrorism laws between September 2001 and March 2008.
+The government released figures to detail arrests and convictions under Britain's terrorism laws between September 2001 and March 2008.

 Of 1,471 people arrested, 819 were freed by police.